Important Updates on Compounded Semaglutide and Tirzepatide for Weight Loss

 FDA Warning Letter

-The first step is often an official Warning Letter from the FDA, alerting the pharmacy that it is in violation of federal law and must immediately stop the unlawful activity.
+An official Warning Letter is usually the first step, alerting the pharmacy of its violations of federal law and demanding immediate cessation of the unlawful activity.

 Product Seizure

-The FDA can seize any unapproved or misbranded drug products, including compounded medications that don’t comply with the law.
+The FDA has the authority to seize unapproved or misbranded drug products, including those that are compounded but fail to comply with the law.

 Injunctions

-The Department of Justice (DOJ), at the request of the FDA, can seek a federal court injunction to shut down pharmacy operations or force compliance.
+The Department of Justice (DOJ) can seek a federal court injunction to shut down a pharmacy's operations or enforce compliance.

 Civil or Criminal Penalties